howtographql/howtographql/content/frontend/react-apollo/0-introduction.md

 ---
 title: Introduction
+description: "In this chapter, you learn why should should use a GraphQL client library."
 videoId: lQDrREfapow
+duration: 5
 videoAuthor: "Abhi Aiyer"
-question: Can you choose the first answer to this question?
-answers: ["That sounds too easy", "I think this question is fake", "When are the real questions ready", "No"]
+question: What's a major benefit of using a GraphQL client library?
+answers: ["It makes it easy to use animations inside your app", "A GraphQL client is mainly used to improve security", "It saves you from writing infrastructure code for networking and caching", "GraphQL clients don't provide actual advantages but it's always good to use 3rd party libraries"]
-correctAnswer: 0
+correctAnswer: 2
-duration: 5
 ---

 ### Overview

-In the previous chapter, you learned about major concepts and benefits of GraphQL.
+In the previous tutorials, you learned about major concepts and benefits of GraphQL.
 Now is the time to get your hands dirty and start out with an actual project!

 You're going to build a simple clone of [Hackernews](https://news.ycombinator.com/).
 Here's a list of the features the app will have: